A Note on Rational Cuspidal curves on $\mathbb{Q}$-Homology Projective Planes: Examples

 \subsection{Example A}

 We start with the Hirzebruch surface $\Sigma_0$.
 We fix a fiber $C'$ of one of the $\p^1$-fibrations, say $f$, and a cross-section $H_0$ on $\Sigma_0$.
-By choosing two other fibers of $f$ we blow up suitably to produce linear chains of the type $[2,2,1,3]$ and $[4,2,1,3,2,2]$.
-We contract the subchains $[3,2,2]$ and $[3]$ in these subchains.
-The proper transform $H$ of $H_0$ is a $(-1)$-curve.
+By choosing two other fibers of $f$ we blow up suitably to produce linear chains of the type $[4,2,1,3,2,2]$ and $[2,2,1,3]$ such that the proper transform $H$ of $H_0$ a $(-1)$-curve.
+We contract the subchains $[3,2,2]$ and $[3]$ in these chains.
 Let $S$ be the surface obtained by blowing down $H$ and the two linear chains $[4,2]$ and $[2,2]$ to a smooth point on a normal surface $S$.
+By keeping track of the rank of the Picard group of the surface, we see that it is a $\Q$-homology projective plane.
 The image of $C'$ in $S$ is a unicuspidal rational curve $C$ contained in $S^0$.
 Both singular points of $S$ are not rational double points.
 One can see that $\sk(\s-D)=-\infty$ and $\sk(\s-D-E)=-\infty$.